tyl-/PythonExcelScripts/README.md

 ## Main Goals

 The main goals for this program are:
-- In Progress: Python script to generate excel spreadsheets based on templates.
+- Completed: Python script to generate excel spreadsheets based on templates.
 - In Progress: Python script to update monthly reports based on daily entries.
 - In Progress: Python script to update specific reports based on a specified range of daily reports.